Omar-26/GPS_Tracking_System/README.md

    https://github.com/Omar-26/GPS_Tracking_System.git
    ```

-2. Connect the TM4C123G LaunchPad to a GPS module and configure it to receive GPS coordinates.
+2. Connect the TM4C123GXL LaunchPad to the GPS module and configure it to receive GPS coordinates.

 3. Open the project in Code Composer Studio (CMake is also required for building).